EvaMaeRey/ggtedious/README.md

 1. Practice a `compute_group` easy geom extension by creating geom\_post(); also bonus geom\_lollipop().
 2. Put them in a package using best practices
-3. Meet like minded stats educators, ggplot2 extenders, and package developers.
+3. Meet like-minded stats educators, ggplot2 extenders, and package developers.

 Prerequisite: